axodotdev/oranda/docs/src/quickstart.md

 Usage: oranda [OPTIONS] <COMMAND>

 Commands:
-build
-dev
-serve
-help Print this message or the help of the given subcommand(s)
+  build     Build an oranda site dev       Start a local development server that recompiles your oranda site if a file changes serve     Start a file server to access your oranda site in a browser generate  Generate infrastructure files for oranda sites help      Print this message or the help of the given subcommand(s)

 Options:
+  -h, --help
--h, --help Print help (see more with '--help')
+          Print help (see a summary with '-h')

+  -V, --version
--V, --version Print version
+          Print version

 GLOBAL OPTIONS:
---verbose <VERBOSE> How verbose logging should be (log level) [default: warn] [possible values: off, error, warn, info, debug, trace]
+  -v, --verbose
+          Whether to output more detailed debug information

+      --output-format <OUTPUT_FORMAT>
---output-format <OUTPUT_FORMAT> The format of the output [default: human] [possible values: human, json]
+          The format of the output

+          [default: human]

+          Possible values:
+          - human: Human-readable output
+          - json:  Machine-readable JSON output
 ```

 Since `oranda` is designed to work without configuration, the quickest start is to just run `oranda dev` in an